-According to the last CNJ report, in 2017 there were approximately 32 million Tax Execution Proceedings in Federal and State Courts, with only 8% of proceedings coming to an end in 2017.
-According to the National Treasury Attorney's Office, these judicial proceedings represent BRL2 trillion in debts.
+According to the last CNJ report, in 2018 there were approximately 31 million tax execution proceedings in federal and state courts, with only 10% of proceedings coming to an end in 2018.
+According to the National Treasury Attorney's Office, these judicial proceedings represent BRL 2,196 trillion in debts.

-The only publicly available report that emphasises the success rate is the Federal Revenue Service statistics, according to which approximately 74,000 administrative claims were decided in 2017, with the taxpayer having complete success in 28.5% of cases and partial success in 18.5%, leaving a 53% success rate for the tax authority.
+The last publicly available report that emphasises the success of the RFB in 2018 indicates the taxpayer having complete success in 28.5% of cases and partial success in 18.5%, leaving a 53% success rate for the tax authority.

-It is essential to double check the documents sent to the Revenue Service and establish if every tax law and regulation has been correctly applied after a controversy is initiated at administrative or judicial court; more importantly, it is essential to check that the Revenue Service also followed the legal applicable proceeding.
+It is essential to double check the documents sent to the RFB and establish if every tax law and regulation has been correctly applied after a controversy is initiated at administrative or judicial court; more importantly, it is essential to check that the RFB also followed the legal applicable proceeding.

-After that, there are several ways to handle the situation, but the previous decisions of administrative courts must always be considered; more critically, the case law of the Federal Supreme Court and Superior Court of Justice must also be assessed, since the majority of guidelines for the Brazilian Tax System are stated in the Constitution and Complimentary Laws.
+After that, there are several ways to handle the situation, but the previous decisions of administrative courts must always be considered; more critically, the case law of the Federal Supreme Court and Superior Court of Justice must also be assessed, since the majority of guidelines for the Brazilian tax system are stated in the Constitution and complementary Laws.